David Akers: Philadelphia Eagles

 Injuries got to Akers in 2005 when he tore the hamstring in his non-kicking leg during the opening kickoff against the Oakland Raiders on September 25, 2005.
 Akers left the game, but returned in the second half with a heavily taped leg to make two extra points and then kick the game-winning 28-yard field goal before collapsing in pain as his teammates mobbed him.
 He missed the next four games and finished the season 16 for 22.

 In 2006, Akers was injury-free, but made only 18 of 23 attempts (78.3%), his second-worst season statistically.

 On December 16, 2007, in a 10–6 win over the Dallas Cowboys, Akers set the Philadelphia Eagles franchise record for most points and on Thanksgiving in 2008, Akers passed 1,000 career points during a 48–20 win over the Arizona Cardinals.

 On December 7, 2008, Akers kicked a 51-yard field goal at Giants Stadium, his longest of the season.
 In the same game he had two field goals blocked, one of which was returned for a touchdown.
 At the end of the 2008 regular season, Akers again set the team single-season scoring record with an NFC-best 144 points.
 He connected on 33 of 40 field goals (82.5 pct), his best percentage since 2004.

-On January 11, 2009, Akers kicked three field goals in three attempts during a divisional playoff win over the New York Giants.
+On January 11, 2009, Akers kicked three field goals in three attempts during a divisional playoff victory over the New York Giants.
 The second of these set an NFL record for consecutive field goals without a miss during the postseason, previously held by one-time Eagle Gary Anderson.
 Akers eventually ran his streak to a record 19 consecutive postseason field goal conversions; it was snapped the very next week against the Arizona Cardinals.
 Akers had a total of thirty-five postseason field goal conversions during his career.

 Akers was selected to the 2010 Pro Bowl, his fourth.
 He was also named to the NFL All-Decade Team for the 2000s.
-After the 2010 season, he was selected to his fifth career Pro Bowl.
+After the 2010 season, Akers was selected to his fifth career Pro Bowl, and named Eagles Special Teams MVP.